-I’m not sure where I first came across this snack option — maybe it was on a western big-game hunt after I had read a story by well known bowhunter Cameron Hanes.
-But a few tortillas rolled around a tablespoon or two of peanut butter and honey, a few slices of smoked turkey lunch meat, or even some chunks of tuna or chicken, can give you an easy to use, quick to consume snack that provides plenty of energy boosting possibilities.
+I'm not sure where I first came across this snack option (maybe it was on a western big-game hunt after I had read a story by well known bowhunter Cameron Hanes), but tortilla wraps are a simple, quick-to-consume snack.
+A few tortillas rolled around a tablespoon or two of peanut butter and honey, a few slices lunch meat with cheese, or even some chunks of leftover chicken, can provide plenty of energy-boosting possibilities.

 The idea here is similar to the tortilla wraps mentioned above, just in a different package.
 While bagels can be loaded with carbs and calories, using whole grain varieties can give a hunter a bit more in the nutrition department.

-While dried fruit is often coated with gut-busting loads of sugar, a small handful of raisins, dried cranberries, dried blueberries, or even dried apricots, can be an easy to use snack that packs along a bit of nutrition and fiber as well.
+While dried fruit is often coated with gut-busting loads of sugar, a small handful of raisins, dried cranberries, dried blueberries, or dried apricots, can be a convenient snack that packs along a bit of nutrition and fiber as well.

-Another option can be the actual fruit itself, easy to carry and consume varieties ranging from apples to pears to bananas to peaches and more.
+Another option is fresh fruit.
+It's easy to carry and you can consume varieties ranging from apples to pears to bananas to peaches and more.

 Wheat Thin Crackers

-Easy to pack, and even easier to consume, a Ziploc baggie filled with Wheat Thins is a snack that is hard to beat, for me at least.
-It’s also a snack filled with some baked whole grain goodness, one that can be nibbled on as you wait on a big whitetail to wander by.
+Simple to pack, and even easier to eat, a Ziploc baggie filled with Wheat Thins is a snack that is hard to beat, for me at least.
+It's also a snack filled with some baked whole grain goodness, one that can be nibbled on as you wait on a big whitetail to wander by.

-Checking in with less than 100 calories, along with sporting several grams of protein, a good supply of calcium, and having limited saturated fat numbers, this is an easy-to-use and on-the-go snack that is perfect to slip into your deer hunting pack.
+Checking in with less than 100 calories, along with sporting several grams of protein, a good supply of calcium, and having limited saturated fat numbers, string cheese is the perfect on-the-go snack to slip into your deer hunting pack.
 While you might not want to eat a couple dozen packages of string cheese during a hunt, three or four can help curb hunger cravings, provide some protein for your body to work on, and help pass the time as you wait to notch your deer tag.

-Candy bars — especially the smaller versions you buy in Halloween mixes — aren’t the most nutritious snack options available to deer hunters.
-But they are relatively inexpensive, easy to open and consume, and easy to carry in a hunting pack.
+Candy bars — especially the smaller versions you buy in Halloween mixes — aren't the most nutritious snack options available to deer hunters.
+But they are relatively inexpensive, easy to open and consume, and easily carried in a hunting pack.
 A tasty and satisfying bite size morsel that can be occasionally enjoyed in moderation, make mine the M&M Peanut or Almond varieties, please.